-- Machining of the pocket begins at the center and works outward. - The tool ramps or plunges at the Z feed rate. - The XY step size is determined by the system and will not exceed the specified distance or percentage of the tool diameter. - The Z step size is determined by the system and will not exceed the specified distance or number of passes. - The tool retracts to Z Begin between Z passes. - The finish allowances are optional.
+- Machining of the pocket begins at the center and works outward. - The tool ramps or plunges at the Z feed rate. - The XY step size is determined by the system and will not exceed the specified distance or percentage of the tool diameter. - The Z step size is entered as a distance or number of equal passes.
+The system uses this step size until the programmed depth is reached. - The tool retracts to Z Begin between Z passes. - The finish allowances are optional.
 If specified, this amount is left on the bottom and/or sides of the pocket to be removed on the finish passes. - When finish feed is 0, the finish passes will be skipped. - Finish direction applies to both the bottom and side finishes.